-Belinda Juang is the owner of and piano instructor at Belinda’s Piano Studio located in San Diego, CA. Belinda received her dual bachelor’s degrees in piano performance and psychology from the University of Michigan.
-Belinda is a member of MTNA (Music Teachers National Association) and CAPMT (California Association of Professional Music Teachers) District 1.
+Belinda Juang is the owner of and piano instructor at Belinda’s Piano Studio located in San Diego, CA. She received her dual bachelor’s degrees in piano performance and psychology from the University of Michigan.
+She is a member of MTNA (Music Teachers National Association) and CAPMT (California Association of Professional Music Teachers) District 1.

-Belinda has been teaching classical piano privately for over 8 years to children ages five and up and is devoted to all her students.
-One of Belinda’s favorite aspects about teaching piano is highlighting student’s strengths and transforming struggling students into outstanding, confident performers.
+Belinda has been teaching classical piano privately for over 8 years to children ages five and up and is thrilled to be able to pass along her love of music to each of her students.
+One of Belinda’s favorite aspects about teaching piano is highlighting student’s strengths and transforming struggling students into outstanding, confident individuals and performers.
 While piano and music might not become a future career for some, Belinda deeply believes the study of piano and classical music can serve as a solid foundation to appreciating all genres of music and developing emotional awareness and various other character skills.

 View some examples of Belinda’s performances here.

 As the Greek philosopher says, “The most difficult thing in life is to know yourself,” yet Belinda finds that knowing oneself is central to musical growth.
 Piano lessons at Belinda’s Piano Studio are not only about learning piano, but also about developing individuals into mindful, musically imaginative, and self-motivated, diligent learners.
 Belinda’s Piano Studio teaches with 3 main goals in mind:

 - to equip students with a well-rounded music education that nurtures a lifelong appreciation and love for music